MorrissyLab/mosaicMPI/README.md

 cnmfsns txt-to-h5ad --normalized normalized.txt --counts counts.txt --metadata metadata.txt -o dataset.h5ad
 ```

 Only one of the `--normalized` and `--counts` options are required.
 When only count data is provided, TPM normalization is automatically performed and this is used for overdispersed gene selection.
-If only normalized data is provided, then the normalized data is used for factorization and for overdispersed gene selection.
+If only normalized data is provided, then the normalized data is used both for factorization and for overdispersed gene selection.

 #### Input semantics